Act Against Injustice Now

 - How am I actively supporting members of my community who are Black?

 - How can I amplify black voices?
 How can I read, listen to, promote and support Black individuals?

-- How am I acting in ways that are anti-racist rather than simply “not racist”?
+- How am I acting in ways that are anti-oppressive rather than simply “not oppressive”?

 - How am I resisting complicity and actively fighting against white supremacy?

 - How will I use anti-racist knowledge to change the conversations I have with others?

 - What do I need to learn more about?